Gabriel416/burger-app/README.md

 Simple CRUD app using Express, MySQL and Handlebars.

-##If you want to try app out place your MySQL password in server.js
+If you want to try app out place your MySQL password in server.js
+===